openstack/python-keystoneclient/doc/source/shell.rst

 .. highlight:: bash

-The :program:`keystone` shell utility interacts with OpenStack Keystone API from the command line.
-It supports the entirety of the OpenStack Keystone API.
+The :program:`keystone` shell utility interacts with OpenStack Identity API from the command line.
+It supports the entirety of the OpenStack Identity API.

 To communicate with the API, you will need to be authenticated - and the :program:`keystone` provides multiple options for this.

-While bootstrapping keystone the authentication is accomplished with a shared secret token and the location of the keystone API endpoint.
+While bootstrapping keystone the authentication is accomplished with a shared secret token and the location of the Identity API endpoint.
 The shared secret token is configured in keystone.conf as "admin_token".

 You can specify those values on the command line with :option:`--os-token`